JerryNYang/GetSunSet/readme.md

 Updating...
-Android P to Android SDK
+Android P to a new Android SDK